A Spectral Theorem for Zeon Matrices: Zeon Matrices as -Linear Operators on

 \subsubsection{Zeon Gaussian Elimination}

 It is easily verified that the following elementary (row) operations have the familiar effects on the matrix determinant.
-If $A\mapsto A'$ via an elementary operation, then the effects are as follows: \begin{enumerate}[i.] \item exchanging two rows changes the sign, i.e., $|A'|=-|A|$; \item multiplying a row by an invertible zeon constant $u$ implies $|A'|=u|A|$; \item adding any zeon multiple of one row to another gives $|A|=|A'|$. \end{enumerate}
+If $A\mapsto A'$ via an elementary operation, then the effects are as follows: \begin{enumerate}[i.] \item exchanging two rows changes the sign, i.e., $|A'|=-|A|$; \item multiplying a row by an invertible\footnote{Considering linear equations represented by the rows of a zeon matrix, we note that multiplying by a nilpotent zeon constant can change the solution set.
+Hence, only multiplication by an invertible zeon element will be considered an elementary row operation.} zeon constant $u$ implies $|A'|=u|A|$; \item adding any zeon multiple of one row to another gives $|A|=|A'|$. \end{enumerate}

+It is important to note that pivot elements of a zeon matrix must be invertible.
+Hence, not every zeon matrix can be placed in row echelon form in the usual sense.
+Without altering solution sets of matrix equations, a zeon matrix can be reduced (by elementary row operations) into a reduced form satisfying the following: \begin{enumerate} \item the left-most invertible entry (i.e., the pivot) of each row is to the right of the left-most invertible entry of every row above; \item entries below each pivot are all zero. \end{enumerate}

-Much as in the real case, elementary zeon matrices are defined as matrices obtained from the identity matrix by elementary zeon row operations.
-Moreover, the standard method of computing inverses via Gaussian elimination can be applied, and every zeon matrix can be placed in upper triangular form via a sequence of elementary operations.
+As in the scalar matrix case, elementary zeon matrices are defined as matrices obtained from the identity matrix by elementary zeon row operations.
+All elementary matrices are invertible.

 \begin{example} Consider the matrix $A$ given by

 along with elementary matrix $E_1$ exchanging rows 1 and 2, and the elementary matrix $E_2$ that multiplies row 3 by the constant $2+3\zeta_{\{1,2\}}$, as given here